Methods of free probability: 4a. Representations

 depending on multi-indices $i,j$, and of a colored integer exponent $e=\circ\bullet\bullet\circ\ldots$?
 Then, how to use this formula in order to compute the laws of variables of type

 depending on a polynomial $P$?
 What about the $N\to\infty$ asymptotics of such laws? \end{question}

-All this is quite subtle, and as a basic illustration for all this, we have a fundamental result from chapter 2, stating that for $G=S_N$ the law of the variable $\chi=\sum_ig_{ii}$ can be explicitely computed, and becomes Poisson (1) with $N\to\infty$.
+All this is quite subtle, and as a basic illustration for this, we have a fundamental result from chapter 2, stating that for $G=S_N$ the law of the variable $\chi=\sum_ig_{ii}$ can be explicitly computed, and becomes Poisson (1) with $N\to\infty$.
 This is something truly remarkable, and it is this kind of result that we would like to systematically have.

-We will discuss all this in this chapter and in the next one.
-This might seem of course quite long, but believe me, it is worth the effort, because it is quite hard to do any type of advanced probability theory without knowing the answer to Question 3.1.
+We will discuss this in this whole chapter, and later on too.
+This might seem of course quite long, but believe me, it is worth the effort, because it is quite hard to do any type of advanced probability theory without knowing the answer to Question 4.1.
 But probably enough advertisement, let us get to work.
 Following Weyl \cite{wey}, we first have:

 \begin{definition} A unitary representation of a compact group $G$ is a continuous group morphism into a unitary group

 which can be faithful or not.
 The character of such a representation is the function